ONLYOFFICE/docspace-api-sdk-swift/docs/FilesSettingsAPI.md

     open class func changeDownloadZipFromBody(displayRequestDto: DisplayRequestDto? = nil, completion: @escaping (_ data: ICompressWrapper?, _ error: Error?) -> Void)
 ```

+Changes the format of the downloaded archive from .zip to .tar.gz.
+This method uses the body parameters.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/change-download-zip-from-body/).